Quantifying Interstellar Extinction at High Galactic Latitudes: Methods

 \subsection{Stellar Model}

 Our forward stellar model is a function $(\boldsymbol{{x}}, \boldsymbol\Theta)=M(\boldsymbol\theta, d, A_0, R_V )$ from the model parameters to apparent magnitudes $\boldsymbol{{x}}$ and stellar parameters $\boldsymbol\Theta$.
 If $\boldsymbol\Theta$ contains any of the stellar parameters in $\boldsymbol\theta$ then the mapping is just the identity between those components.
-The forward model consists of two main components: a model of stellar evolution provided by a grid of evolution tracks (or isochrones) and synthetic templates of stellar spectra.
-The model of stellar evolution is included by performing a 3D interpolation along a grid of stellar parameters provided by a collection of isochrones to get a consistent estimate of the derived stellar parameters $(T_{\text{eff}},\log R, \log(g))$ and luminosity given a value of $\boldsymbol\theta$.
+The forward model consists of two main components: a model of stellar evolution provided by a grid of evolution tracks (or isochrones) and synthetic templates of stellar spectra. {\cite{2011MNRAS.411..435B} shows that using an astrophysical HR diagram prior is useful in generating absolute magnitudes and reconstructing stellar parameters.
+The stellar evolution model} is included by performing a 3D interpolation along a grid of stellar parameters provided by a collection of isochrones to get a consistent estimate of the derived stellar parameters $(T_{\text{eff}},\log R, \log(g))$ and luminosity given a value of $\boldsymbol\theta$.
+We use the Mesa Isochrones and Stellar Tracks (MIST; \cite{Choi_2016}) to define our stellar model grid.
+The MIST website provides pre-packaged model grids and outlines an accurate method of interpolating to new parameters and generating isochrones.